 If you’re always looking for data, working with incomplete records or have records that are out-of-date, you can’t have confidence in your vendor’s level of compliance.
 This increases the regulatory risk throughout your business.

-Vendor risk management software allows you to mandate data gathering via self-serve for vendors and store the completed records in a secure, centralised repository."
+Specialist software allows you to mandate data gathering via self-serve for vendors and store the completed records in a secure, centralised repository."

 By delegating the information required from vendors and making them accountable for keeping their records up-to-date, compliance-related risk is minimised from the start of the vendor relationship.